 Student information forms source

 I set up stations for parents to visit after the presentation to fill out or turn in important student forms.
-Read more about using parent stations to manage Meet the Teacher Night here and see how to plan them here.
+Read more about using parent stations to manage Meet the Teacher Night and get helpful tips for how to plan a stress-free open house.

 Click here for Meet the Teacher kits with editable parent stations and student forms, in both English and Spanish, that you can customize for your classroom.